bensheldon/good_job/README.md

 ### Error handling, retries, and reliability

-GoodJob guarantees _at-least-once_ performance of jobs.
+GoodJob guarantees that a completely-performed job will run once and only once.
 GoodJob fully supports ActiveJob's built-in functionality for error handling, retries and timeouts.
+Writing reliable, transactional, and idempotent `ActiveJob#perform` methods is outside the scope of GoodJob.

 #### Error handling